Switcheo/carbon-rpc-nodes/README.md

             "wsUptime": "This is a string",
             "insightUptime": "This is a string",
             "tmWsUrl": "This is a string",
-            "creator": [
+            "creator": {
-                "description: "This is a string"
+                "description": "This is a string",
-                "name": "This is a string"
+                "name": "This is a string",
-                "telegram": "This is a string"
+                "telegram": "This is a string",
                 "email": "This is an optional email"
-            ]
+            }
         }
     ]
 }